MOBILISE. Building resilient communities

-Research evidence found that rather than following response and recovery steps after a disaster, there was an urgent need to refocus efforts on building resilience into these areas and to create a more proactive and risk aware approach.
+Research evidence found that rather than following response and recovery steps after a disaster, there was an urgent need to refocus efforts on building resilience in these areas and to create a more proactive and risk-aware approach.

 Achieving this required new partnership models between government agencies, enabling them to be fully prepared and capable of responding quickly at the critical early stages of a new event.